rangerer/logsplitter-poc/README.md

 # Logsplitter PoC

-Proof of Concept for a Log-Splitter using Kafka and KFL
+Proof of Concept for a Log-Splitter using Kafka and KSQL

 ## Usage

     docker-compose up -d

+### Confluent

+     cd confluent
+     docker-compose up -d --build

+Note: Check if all containers are running w/ `docker-compose ps`!

+Navigate to http://localhost:9021 and follow [Confluent KSQL Docker Guide][confluent-ksql-docker-guide].

+Example KSQL query to filter Stream on specific attribute

+     CREATE STREAM test_user1 AS SELECT * FROM test WHERE userid = 'User_1';

 ## Kafka Testing